-LED & Colour Description REC Green LED (PEL102 PEL103) Recording Status LED blinks once per second every 5 s: Logger in standby (not recording) LED blinks twice per second every 5 s: Logger in recording mode REC Red LED (PEL104) Recording Status Indicator off: no recording programmed or in progress Indicator blinking: recording programmed Indicator on: recording in progress ∦ Blue LED Bluetooth LED OFF: Bluetooth OFF (disabled) LED ON: Bluetooth ON (enabled - not transmitting) LED blinks: Bluetooth ON (enabled - transmitting) •))) Green LED (PEL104) Wi-Fi LED off: Wi-Fi link off (disabled) LED on: Wi-Fi link enabled but not transmitting LED blinking: Wi-Fi link enabled and transmitting ı ıllİ Green LED (PEL104) 3G-UMTS/GPRS LED off: 3G-UMTS/GPRS link off (disabled) LED on: 3G-UMTS/GPRS link enabled but not transmitting LED blinking: 3G-UMTS/GPRS link enabled and transmitting v 1 3_2 Red LED Phase order OFF: the order of phase rotation is correct.
+LED & Colour Description REC Red LED Recording Status Indicator off: no recording programmed or in progress Indicator blinking: recording programmed Indicator on: recording in progress •۱)) Green LED Wi-Fi LED off: Wi-Fi link off (disabled) LED on: Wi-Fi link enabled but not transmitting LED blinking: Wi-Fi link enabled and transmitting 3, 2 Red LED Phase order OFF: the order of phase rotation is correct.
 LED blinking: the order of phase rotation is incorrect.
-In this case, there are three possibilities: the phase difference between the phase currents is 30° greater than normal (120° in three-phase and 180° in two-phase). the phase difference between the phase voltages is 10° greater than normal. the phase difference between the currents and voltages of each phase is 60° greater than 0° (load) or 180° (source).
-OL Red LED Overload OFF: No overload on the inputs LED blinking: At least one input is overloaded, indicates that a lead is either misconnected or missing Step Red/green LED SD-Card Green LED ON: SD-Card is OK LED blinking red: the SD card is being initialized LED blinking alternately red and green: the SD card is full LED blinking light green: the SD card will be full before the end of the current recording session Red LED ON: SD-Card is missing or locked ■ Orange/red LED Battery LED OFF: Battery full Orange LED ON: Battery is charging Orange LED blinking: Battery is recovering from a full discharge Red LED blinking: Low battery (and no power supply) Green LED in ON/OFF key ON/OFF LED ON: External power supply present LED OFF: No external power supply Green LED embedded in the connector USB LED OFF: No activity LED blinks: Activity

-LED & Colour Description Ethernet LED OFF: The stack failed to initialize or the Ethernet controller failed to initialize Slow blinking (once a second): The stack initialized properly Yellow LED Rapid blinking (10 times per second): The Ethernet controller initialized properly embedded in Blinks twice, then pause: DHCP Error the connector LED ON: Network initialized and ready for use
+In this case, there are three possibilities: ■ the phase difference between the phase currents is 30° greater than normal (120° in three-phase and 180° in two-phase). ■ the phase difference between the phase voltages is 10° greater than normal. ■ the phase difference between the currents and voltages of each phase is 60° greater than 0° (load) or 180° (source).
+OL Red LED Overload OFF: No overload on the inputs LED blinking: At least one input is overloaded, indicates that a lead is either misconnected or missing SS Red/green LED SD-Card Green LED ON: SD-Card is OK LED blinking red: the SD card is being initialized LED blinking alternately red and green: the SD card is full LED blinking light green: the SD card will be full before the end of the current recording session Red LED ON: SD-Card is missing or locked Orange/red LED Battery LED OFF: Battery full Orange LED ON: Battery is charging Orange LED blinking: Battery is recovering from a full discharge Red LED blinking: Low battery (and no power supply) Green LED in ON/OFF key ON/OFF LED ON: External power supply present LED OFF: No external power supply Green LED embedded in the connector Ethernet LED OFF: No activity LED blinks: Activity Yellow LED embedded in the connector Ethernet LED OFF: The stack failed to initialize or the Ethernet controller failed to initialize Slow blinking (once a second): The stack initialized properly Rapid blinking (10 times per second): The Ethernet controller initialized properly Blinks twice, then pause: DHCP Error LED ON: Network initialized and ready for use